TabelO-1/DND/Places/Part Two/VIOC/Lower Decks/LowerDecks.md

 Tralick Venel - VC Checkpoint Head
 6 Guards - 2 Stun Batons, 2 Tasers, 2 Glock-27s.
 LV2D1.
 4 Cloaked Figures:
-Balden Jei - Miner Leader
+Balden Drillhand - Miner Leader
 Slyva - Halfing Guild Representative
 AstroCorp Operatives - 2 Glock 27s
 The players will have a choice in who to help or to just ignore the chase into of itself